Hi, my name’s Michael. They’ve asked me to speak to you today so here it goes…

 Words in this story:

-Transition – a passing from one key to another
+Transition – to move from one key to another

 In theory – in principle

-Amplifier – an electronic device used to increase the strength of the signal fed into it
+Amplifier – an electronic device that makes the sound louder when the guitar is plugged into it

-Stick with it – to keep going; to be determined
+Stick with it – to keep moving forward

 guitar – gə-ˈtär